telerik/reporting-docs/knowledge-base/error-registering-the-viewer-with-the-service.md

 ---
 title: Error registering the viewer with the service.
+Access to the path X is denied.
 description: After deploying there is an error Access to the path 'C:\Windows\TEMP\Html5DemoApp\<VERSION>\LCT\value.dat' is denied.
 type: troubleshooting
 page_title: Error registering the viewer with the service.
-An error has occurred.
-Access to the path 'C:\Windows\TEMP\Html5DemoApp\<VERSION>\LCT\value.dat' is denied.
+Access to the path X is denied.
 slug: error-registering-the-viewer-with-the-service
 position:
 tags: